Seth-Buchanan/LUGNotify/README.md

 Sends meeting information to a specifed Matrix room

 ## Usage
-Put script to call it in a Cron job or Systemd timer to run weekly on Wednesdays Included in matrixbot.nix is my Systemd timer and service config.
+Put script to call it in a Cron job or Systemd timer to run weekly on Wednesdays.
+Included in matrixbot.nix is my Systemd timer and service config.

 ### Using the command